Best daily deals

 Sharing Google Photos content with others

-Another nice thing about Google Photos is you can actually share images you upload with others, even if they don’t have the Google Photos app.
-All you have to do is select a photo, video, or album, tap on the Share icon in the app and type in who you want to share an album with.
+Another nice thing about Google Photos is you can actually share images you upload with others.
+Even if they don’t have the Google Photos app.
+All you have to do is select your content, tap on the Share icon, and type in who you want to share an album with.
 You can also type in a phone number or email address.
 Then type in a personal message if you want, and then tap on Send.
 Shared albums can support up to 20,000 total items.
-You can also use the Share feature to upload photos and videos to your social networking accounts like Facebook and Twitter.
+You can also use the Share feature to upload photos and videos to your social network accounts.

-Google Photos Assistant (not to be confused with the Google Assistant AI digital helper) is designed to help you keep track of your photos and videos library.
-It will generate cards with suggestions on which photos of yours can be turned into collages, animations, and movies.
-It will even use machine learning to show you pictures in your account that you want to delete.
-Assistant will also offer notifications for alerts, like if you are using up your storage space.
+The Google Photos Utilities section is designed to help you keep your library organized and clean.
+It will generate cards with suggestions on which photos it can turn into collages, animations, and movies.
+It will even use machine learning to show you pictures in your account that you want to delete, or that you may need to rotate.

 Magic Eraser feature

 The Pixel 6 or Pixel 6 Pro smartphone added a Google Photos feature called Magic Eraser.
-It allows users to erase unwanted people or objects in their photos without having to use an external photo editor.
-It works pretty well, and it also works on any photo you have uploaded to Google Photos.
-It has since been included in the Pixel 6a and Pixel 7 phones.
+It lets users erase unwanted people or objects in their photos without using an external photo editor.
+This works pretty well, and it also works on any image you have uploaded to Google Photos.
+It has since been included to other phones like the Pixel 7 series.

 Starting with the Pixel 6 series of phones, Google added a feature called Face Unblur.
 It basically detects if a face in a photo will turn out blurry.
-Factors include the subject in the photo moving too much, or if the shutter speed in the camera is too slow.
+Factors include the subject in the photo moving too much.
+Or if the shutter speed in the camera is too slow.
 If that’s the case, Face Unblur automatically kicks in to use multiple cameras to take images of the subject.
-Face Unblur then combines those images together via machine learning to sharpen up the face in the image.
+Face Unblur then combines those images together via machine learning to sharpen up the face in the picture.

-The Google Pixel 7 and Pixel 7 Pro phones currently have an exclusive Google Photo feature called Photo Unblur.
+Pixel phones currently have an exclusive Google Photo feature called Photo Unblur.
 It’s basically an expansion of the Face Unblur feature.
-It can take any stored photos on those phones, even ones that were not originally taken with the Pixel 7, and make them sharper via machine learning, down to the pixel level.
-At the moment, there’s no word on when this Google Photos feature will be made available to more phones.
+It can take any photos on those phones and make them sharper via machine learning, down to the pixel level.
+It will even work with images shot with other devices!
+There’s no word on when this Google Photos feature will be available to more phones.

 More tips and tricks